bitovi/canui/index.md

 ]);
 {% endhighlight %}

-The Grid can be initialized like this:
+The grid can be initialized like this:

 {% highlight javascript %}
 $('#grid').grid({